Why Do We Keep Having the Same Fight Again and Again?

 Picture Rose and Alex.
 They have been together for ten years.
 They get along well most of the time, but find that, when they argue, things get intense and heated.
 They don’t always argue about the same things.
 Sometimes it’s about whose turn it was to do the laundry; sometimes it’s about Rose wanting to go out and Alex wanting to stay home; sometimes it’s about Alex’s parents making snide remarks about Rose and Alex not jumping in to intervene.

-But what Rose and Alex find is that, while the content of their arguments is not always the same, the pattern of interaction seems to repeat itself.
+But while the content of their arguments is not always the same, the pattern of interaction repeats itself.
 Rose will initiate by presenting Alex with a thesis about who is at fault, what the data is to back this up, and what is to be done to fix it.
 Alex becomes defensive and sarcastic, looking out the window and scrolling through Instagram as they ‘talk.’
-Rose becomes sad and embarrassed, becoming quiet immediately.
-The two retreat to opposite corners of the home until they cool off.
-Eventually they come back and discuss the issue, but not before hours of emotional strife.
+Rose becomes sad and embarrassed, quieting immediately.
+The two retreat to opposite corners of the home until they cool off, which can take hours or even days.

-The next step is to turn these automatic, unconscious transactions into interactions that each person can understand.
-If we were to ask Alex and Rose what happens between them, they would tell us something like, “When Rose tries to bring something up, it always becomes a huge argument and we both end up crying for hours.”
-Without exploring it deeply, they probably do not really understand what is going on between them.
+The next step is to turn these automatic, unconscious transactions into comprehensible patterns.
 It is Rose’s job to figure out why there is a temptation to present these scientific arguments, and why there is shame when these ideas are rebuffed.
 It is Alex’s job to figure out why there is intense defensiveness when there is a hint of criticism presented.
 They must ask themselves, what belief gets triggered when we have these interactions?
-Was Rose taught, explicitly or subtly, that being emotional rather than rational would make her weak and stupid?
-Did Alex’s experience cause the development of a sense of impending doom, of rejection right around the corner?

 Comments